osrf/gazebo_tutorials/ros_control/tutorial.md

 ## RRBot Example

-We add a `<transmission>` block similar to the following for every joint that we wish to have Gazebo actuate.
+We add a `<transmission>` block similar to the following for every joint that we wish to have Gazebo-classic actuate.
 Note that the `<hardwareInterface>` must be included in both the `<joint>` and `<actuator>` tags
 (see [ros\_control issue here](https://github.com/ros-controls/ros_control/issues/177)).